 Tensions mounted around 10pm Tbilisi time last Thursday, when part of the protesters tried to break through the first cordon of the police, but were pushed back by the riot police.
 Situation remained tense overnight.

-240 people, including 80 police officers and 12 journalists have been treated for injuries.
+240 people, including 80 police officers and over 30 journalists have been treated for injuries.
 Many severe injuries to civilians occurred later during the night after the police dispersed protesters through massive use of tear gas and rubber bullets, including so called “less-lethal” rounds.

 For more follow our tag on Tbilisi protests.